Maurice Lukefahr: Host Plant Resistance

-In 1953, Lukefahr began a long career as a research scientist with the Agriculture Research Service, an agency of the United States Department of Agriculture.
+In 1953, Lukefahr began a long career as a research scientist with the Agricultural Research Service, an agency of the United States Department of Agriculture.
 Based primarily at the Brownsville, Texas cotton research station, in 1956 he was the first researcher to identify an alternative host of the boll weevil: Thespesia populnea, an ornamental plant popular in the Lower Rio Grande Valley of Texas.
 He subsequently identified several other alternative host plants (including the weevil's likely original host) that have proved critical to the understanding of boll weevil ecology.
 These discoveries helped to explain the failure of subsequent large-scale, expensive and environmentally damaging eradication campaigns in the US and elsewhere.

 Lukefahr also showed in 1957 that the pink bollworm enters diapause in response to the shortened day lengths of early fall.
 These findings were used to improve an existing control program based on early harvest and mandatory areawide stalk destruction.

 In 1969 he received a Rockefeller Foundation grant to develop strains of cotton that were naturally resistant to insect pests, that could be grown in developing countries without the extensive use of costly, environmentally damaging synthetic pesticides.
 He developed several such varieties that contained very high levels of gossypol (a natural insect toxin) and that manifested physical features (such as glabrous leaf and stem surfaces) that decreased their suitability for insect egg deposition.